BlueTech Week 2018 in Review

 BlueTech Week attracts a growing audience from across the United States and globally for a series of intimate executive level events that bring together representatives of academia, industry, and policymakers ("the Triple Helix").
 For a partial list of previous attendees, click here.

 Contact TMA Project Consultant Melissa Fischel at MAFischel(at)themaritimealliance.org to discuss opportunities to exhibit.

 BlueTech Week is an opportunity to be recognized as a distinguished innovator or leader in your field by sharing your capabilities, ideas, experience, and research with an international audience!
-BlueTech Week 2018 will offer a variety of tracks focused on Marine Debris Solutions, Aquaculture/BioMarine, Maritime Robotics, Offshore Renewable Energy, Water/Waster Water Technologies and Workforce Development.
+BTW2018 will offer a variety of tracks focused on Marine Debris Solutions, Aquaculture/BioMarine, Maritime Robotics, Offshore Renewable Energy, Water/Waster Water Technologies and Workforce Development.
 Click here for an updated list of speakers.

 BlueTech Week is presented by The Maritime Alliance, which is the non-profit organizer of San Diego's ocean and water technology (BlueTech) cluster and the largest BlueTech cluster in the United States.
-BlueTech Week would not be possible without its generous sponsors.
+BTW2018 would not have been possible without its generous sponsors.

 Sponsorship opportunities will be available for BTW2019.
-Please click here for a description of sponsorship packages and contact TMA Executive Director Greg Murphy at GRMurphy(at)themaritimealliance.org
+Please click here for a description of 2018 sponsorship packages or contact TMA President Michael Jones at mbjones(at)themaritimealliance.org